barankonrad/barankonrad/README.md

 # What am I currently learning? 📝
 I am currently focused on:

- - algorithms and data structures
+ - Java project, using database, API and project patterns
  - database systems and MSSQL
- - Kolmogorov complexity
+ - numerical analysis